How do I transfer my pension to Australia?

 Member Payment Provision Period (MPPP)

-Certain rules apply during the first 10 complete UK tax years after you have moved abroad and the first 5 years after you make a pension transfer from the UK to Australia (which could finish later).
+Specific rules apply during the first ten complete UK tax years after you have moved abroad and the first five years after you make a pension transfer from the UK to Australia (which could finish later).

 This period is known as the Member Payment Provision Period (MPPP).
 If payments are made to a member within the MPPP, from the QROPS, outside the scope of what is permitted from a QROPS, an unauthorised payment charge would apply to the payment.